Shunji (restaurant)

 Japanese restaurant in Santa Monica, California, U.S.

 Shunji is a Japanese restaurant in Santa Monica, California.
 The menu features a pre-fixe Japanese omasake menu.

 History

-Shunji was established in 2012.
+Shunji was established in 2012 located in West Los Angeles.
 It received a Michelin star in 2019.
+In 2021, they moved to their current location in Santa Monica.

 Reception

 Time Out Los Angeles awarded the restaurant 4 out of 5 stars.

+In 2019, the Michelin Guide awarded Shunji one Michelin star.